anthonyshort/idiomatic-sass/README.md

-# Principles of Idiomatic Sass
+# Principles of writing idiomatic Sass

 While many people think of Sass as just CSS there are many unique challenges that need to be addressed if we want to be able to write the best possible code.
 In